CQRS: MMR searches

 MMRV004

-Monthly count of the number of patients who are aged 1 to 5 years and have not previously been fully vaccinated against MMR, who received a first MMR vaccination administered by the GP within the reporting period.
+Monthly count of the number of patients who are aged at least 1 year who have yet to attain 6 years of age and have not previously been fully vaccinated against MMR or MMRV, who received a first MMR or MMRV vaccination administered by the GP within the reporting period.

 1 year (1st birthday)